Privacy and Cookies Policy

 Your email address is never displayed on Interactive Mathematics or on the associated squareCircleZ blog.
 Everyone hates spam!

 Sometimes cookies are placed on your computer to improve the functionality of the site.
 A cookie is a small text file that sits in your browser's cache.
-For example, Interactive Mathematics conducts a poll from time to time and a cookie is used to remember your voting status (voted already, or not voted yet).
 These cookies will not store personal information about you and will not be used in a malacious way.
-They do not track where you've been on other sites.
+They may track your activity on other sites.

 Questions or Concerns